peteroupc/peteroupc.github.io/randomnotes.md

 There are other weighted choice algorithms that don't necessarily take integer weights.
 They include:

-- The section "Weighted Choice with Coins of Known Bias" in this appendix.
+- The algorithms given in "Weighted Choice with Biased Coins" in this appendix.
 - The _alias method_ by Walker (1977)<sup>[**(30)**](#Note30)</sup>.
 Michael Vose's version of the alias method (Vose 1991)<sup>[**(31)**](#Note31)</sup> is described in "[**Darts, Dice, and Coins: Sampling from a Discrete Distribution**](https://www.keithschwarz.com/darts-dice-coins/)".
 The alias method ought to be implemented using rational-valued weights and rational-number arithmetic, since this method is hard to apply to integer weights if the sum of the weights is not divisible by the number of weights.
 - The Knuth and Yao algorithm that generates a DDG tree from the binary expansions of the probabilities, an algorithm that is optimal, or at least nearly so.
 This is suggested in exercise 3.4.2 of chapter 15 of (Devroye 1986, p.
 1-2)<sup>[**(10)**](#Note10)</sup>, implemented in _randomgen.py_ as the `discretegen` method, and also described in (Roy et al. 2013)<sup>[**(32)**](#Note32)</sup>.
 - The Han and Hoshi algorithm (Han and Hoshi 1997)<sup>[**(33)**](#Note33)</sup> that uses the cumulative probabilities as input and is described in (Devroye and Gravel 2015)<sup>[**(22)**](#Note22)</sup>.
 This algorithm comes within 3 bits, on average, of the optimal number of bits.